Tel: 01344 421 200

 Consultations by appointment

-Chris is our Head Vet at the Harmans Water Surgery.
-He joined us towards the end of 2014 having worked initially for a year as a mixed farm and small animal vet in Lincolnshire after qualifying from the Royal Veterinary College in 2009.
+Chris is Branch Partner of the Harmans Water Surgery.
+He joined Kynoch Vets towards the end of 2014 having worked initially for a year as a mixed farm and small animal vet in Lincolnshire after qualifying from the Royal Veterinary College in 2009.
 Thereafter he worked as a small animal vet in Newmarket, Suffolk for 3 and a half years.

 His main areas of interest are internal medicine and geriatric cats.